shawnanastasio/loragram/README.md

 ## Notes
 * The reset pin on the adafruit breakout board must be held LOW in order for the device to function, contrary to the instructions on the adafruit website.
 * The reset pin must be pulled low momentarily in order to reset the device when the mcu reboots.
-This garuntees registers are reset to the original state.
+This guarantees registers are reset to the original state.
 Failing to do this can cause weird behavior.
 * In order to clear the IRQ flags register, zeros must be written twice over SPI.
 This is  a hardware bug.
 * The atmega328p SPI interface wll not function if the data direction (pin mode) of SCK, MISO, and MOSI are not set correctly.
 * If the SS pin on the atmega328p (PB2 or arduino pin 10) is an input in SPI master mode and is driven low, the SPI interface will switch to the slave mode.
 This is documented in the atmega328p datasheet on page 139.